 Winter Gardening With Soilless Media

 If you’re gardening without soil there will be some distinct changes in your garden when winter starts.
 Because aquaponic and hydroponic systems are water based, temperatures can drop quickly and take your garden by surprise!
-But you can avoid a drop in produce for your family.
-Read on to find out Aqua Gardening’s best tips at maintaining your vegetable and fish gardening system in the cold months:
+But you can avoid a drop in production for your family.
+Read on to find out Aqua Gardening’s best tips for maintaining your vegetable and fish gardening system in the cooler months:

 Winter Growing Tips For Hydroponics